 Often, we can get you off without charges or without leaving a criminal record.
 In order to get you the best results, though, you need to act quickly.

-Call our New York City domestic violence defense lawyer today or contact us online via our message form.
+Call our New York City domestic violence defense lawyer today by dialing 1-917-338-7678 or contact us online via our message form.
 Your first consultation is completely free and confidential.